Guru-RF/SVXSpot/README.md

 Do not remove AccessPopup !!
 It takes about 2 minutes to switch from WiFi network ... so please be patient !

+Avoid configuring static IPs on the WiFi, as it can disrupt the operation of Accesspopup.

 <img width="782" alt="nmtui" src="https://github.com/user-attachments/assets/32490ef3-aaf6-4c4b-8b21-600d9671a287">

 # Choosing a frequency and ctcss tone